-Dubrovnik is Croatia’s most glamorous destination and it’s also a UNESCO World Heritage site.
-You can explore the magnificent Old Town area, contained within breathtaking medieval defensive walls.
+Dubrovnik is Croatia’s most glamorous destination, and it’s also a UNESCO World Heritage site.
+You can explore the magnificent Old Town area within breathtaking medieval defensive walls.
 You can also see the famous Pile Gate.
-It was built in 1537 and it is one of the most impressive structures in the city.
+It was built in 1537 and is one of the most impressive structures in the city.
 Dubrovnik has many lookout points, which offer stunning views of the Old Town rooftops and the glistening Adriatic Sea.

-If you’re someone who enjoys spending time in nature and exploring natural wonders, then the Plitvice Lakes National Park is the perfect place for you.
+If you enjoy spending time in nature and exploring natural wonders, then the Plitvice Lakes National Park is the perfect place.
 Located in central Croatia, this National Park is formed by steep forested hillsides and 16 emerald-blue lakes that are connected by a succession of waterfalls.
 This park is a haven for many wild animals.
-You’ll definitely see owls, eagles, falcons, and may even glimpse wolves and bears if you’re lucky.
+You’ll definitely see owls, eagles, and falcons and may even glimpse wolves and bears if you’re lucky.

 If you’re a history enthusiast, then definitely head towards Pula.
 Pula is famous for its well-preserved Roman architecture.
-While there, you can visit the Pula Arena also known as the Pulska Arena.
+While there, you can visit the Pula Arena, also known as the Polska Arena.
 It was built around the 1st century by Emperor Vespasian, and it’s one of the largest surviving Roman amphitheaters in the world.

 Digital nomad hotspots

 Croatia is one of the best countries for digital nomads.
-It is an up-and-coming hotspot for remote workers, especially those looking for a taste of the European lifestyle while living on a budget.
+It is an up-and-coming hotspot for remote workers, especially those looking to taste the European lifestyle while living on a budget.

-There are many places in Croatia that are perfect for digital nomads and remote workers.
+Many places in Croatia are perfect for digital nomads and remote workers.
 Split is a popular location.
-This city is located along the Dalmatian coast. you’ll find many cafes, restaurants, boutiques, markets, and many more things!
+This city is located along the Dalmatian coast.
+You’ll find many cafes, restaurants, boutiques, markets, and more!

 Another popular city among digital nomads is Zadar.
 Here you’ll find ancient ruins from the Romans and Venetians.
 The landscape of Zadar is breathtaking, and you’ll quickly fall in love with the city.
 Plus, Zadar is home to the very first digital nomad village in Croatia!

 Of course, Zagreb is the most popular city in Croatia for digital nomads.
-Zagreb is the capital city of Croatia, and it is a colorful city with stunning architecture and plenty of green spaces and parks for you to relax and enjoy the nice weather.
+Zagreb is the capital city of Croatia, and it is a colorful city with stunning architecture and plenty of green spaces and parks for relaxing and enjoying the nice weather.
 Zagreb has a big community of traveling remote workers, so you’ll definitely find other digital nomads!